lucabaldini/ixpeobssim/docs/irf.rst

 .rmf files have exactly the meaning that you would expect, and can be in fact used in XSPEC; the .mrf files have the exact same format as the .arf files.

-ixpeobssim provides facilities for generating, reading displaying and using IRFs, as illustrated below.
+ixpeobssim provides facilities for reading, displaying and using IRFs, as illustrated below.

 IRF summary